Novus-School/novus/notes/novus_school/courses/immutable_stack_book_v1/00_Introduction/0_introduction.md

+Immutable Stack: Build and Deploy a Full Stack Datomic, Clojure/Script and Reagent App

 # Introduction

 > “A complex system, contrary to what people believe, does not require complicated systems and regulations and intricate policies.
 The simpler, the better.
 Complications lead to multiplicative chains of unanticipated effects.
 Because of opacity, an intervention leads to unforeseen consequences, followed by apologies about the “unforeseen” aspect of the consequences, then to another intervention to correct the secondary effects, leading to an explosive series of branching “unforeseen” responses, each one worse than the preceding one.